MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/servermanager/Install-WindowsFeature.md

 ```

 ## DESCRIPTION
-The `Install-WindowsFeature` cmdlet installs the specified rrsandf_plural on a computer that is running Windows Server 2012 R2, or on an offline virtual hard disk (VHD) on which Windows Server 2012 R2 is installed.
+The `Install-WindowsFeature` cmdlet installs the specified features on a computer that is running Windows Server 2012 R2, or on an offline virtual hard disk (VHD) on which Windows Server 2012 R2 is installed.
-This cmdlet works similarly to the arfw in Server Manager, with an important exception:  the cmdlet does not install management tools for rrsandf_plural by default.
+This cmdlet works similarly to the installation of roles and features in Server Manager, with an important exception:  the cmdlet does not install management tools for the features by default.
 To install management tools such as snap-ins on a target server, you must add the `IncludeManagementTools` parameter to your command.

 This cmdlet requires elevation; you must be running a Windows PowerShell session as an administrator to use this cmdlet.